Your rights, obligations and complaints

 There are a number of useful links below to key University publications, policies and procedures.
 These outline your rights and obligations to the University when you choose to study at Ulster, as well as our obligations to you.

 You should familiarise yourself with these policies and the University's Terms and Conditions.
-(Please note the University's Terms and Conditions are currently under review and will be published in September 2016.)

 - Undergraduate Prospectus 2017-2018